mkv25-games/LD30/design/tasklist.md

 In progress
 -----------
++ Add unit inset to show currently selected unit, and unit strength

 Improvements
 ------------
++ Explosion animation for combat
 + In-game player guide, getting started
 + Consider new design for base icons where they fill the outside edge of a hex, and are drawn underneath units
-+ Explosion animation for combat
 + Saving of game state
 + Exit button to end game
 + AI Players